JuanAlvarado305/Streamlit-Workout-Activity-App/README.md

 ## Our Team

-Jonael J Garcia Rivera
+Jonael J Garcia Rivera,
-Loie White
+Loie White,
-Juan Alvarado
+Juan Alvarado,
 Foluso Onatemowo

 ## How to run the streamlit app